panzerama/critaholic/docs/vcs_testing_lecture.md

 2. Writing a test
     1. Functional tests
         - Branch `01-first-functional-test`
+          - Demo: checkout notes from branch 03...
         - Functional or end-to-end tests tell us something about the behavior of an application, whether its a website, a mobile app, or an API
         - Functional test frameworks can help you maintain state, mimic user behavior, and even record animations to verify.
 Some examples are Selenium and Cypress
         - Functional tests often focus on the 'happy path', or the successful behavior of an app
           - sidebar: integration test as a term
     2. Unit tests
         - Branch `02-a-unit-test`
         - Unit tests are much smaller in scope, and are useful for fine-grained testing, error cases, and permutations